jfimbett/RA-Crew/README.md

-# RA-Agent: SEC Filings AI Extraction Crew
+# RA-Crew: SEC Filings AI Extraction Crew
 ===================================================

 A collaborative crew of AI agents built with CrewAI and LangChain to retrieve, clean, extract, validate, and export non-structured financial data from SEC EDGAR filings (10-K, 10-Q, 8-K, DEF 14A, etc.).